bkleinen/bkleinen.github.io/classes/ss2021/info1/labs/exercise-01.md

 * Download and install BlueJ as described on the BlueJ page: [https://bluej.org](https://bluej.org).

 * If you want to save space, you can download and install Java and the pure Java Versions of Greenfoot and BlueJ.
 This is a tad more complicated.
 Follow the instructions on the Greenfoot and BlueJ site.

+#### What to Bring to Lab

+Please bring these exercises printed out or written out with you to lab.
+Please have your name on your page.

+**P1.** In the lecture we have talked about data types called int and String.
+Java has more predefined primitive data types.
+What are they?
+Record where you found this information.

+**P2.** What are the types of the following values (constants)?

+  - 0
+  - "hello"
+  - 101
+  - -1
+  - true
+  - "true"
+  - "33"
+  - '3'
+  - 3.1415

+**P3.** Pick up a book - you should have at least one at home.
+Is it an object or a class?
+If it is a class, name some objects.
+If it is an object, name the class.
+Give your reasoning.

+**P4.** What class does the following constructor belong to?
+How many formal parameters does it have?
+What are their types?

+    public Book (String title, double price){ }

+If you will be using your own laptop in the lab, please install [BlueJ](https://www.bluej.org/) before you come to lab.
+[BlueJ](https://www.bluej.org/) is available for all platforms - it's Java!

 ## Assignment